bobot/reach-tech-doc/source/reach-toolbox/CERTH/CERTH-Audit-Messages-Storage-Tool.rst

 Messages integrity verification
 -------------------------------

-The Explorer queries the Smart Contracts deployed for the specific logs and returns them to the Explorer.
+The Swagger queries the Smart Contracts deployed for the specific logs and returns them in JSON format.
 If the User is authorized, they are able to see the details of the returned message and also verify the integrity of the message.

 .. image:: img/Audit3.png

 Use case
 --------
-All users of the Platform can store their sensitive data and query others data respectively.
+All users of the tool can store their sensitive data and query others data respectively.
 The tool is adapted for systems in which there is an exchange of messages between distributed components using SoA, using a blockchain system with deployed Solidity smart contracts to store logs for the exchange of the messages including metadata, in a secure an immutable way, and there is also a need to search for this log and check its integrity.